 The ECDIS Chart 1 and any supplements are intended for use in route planning.
 They are not needed during route monitoring, when the Mariner can use cursor enquiry to find the meaning of symbols.

 The ECDIS Chart 1 and its indexing list of symbol names and meanings arranged numerically, together with the colour differentiation test diagrams, are intended for the Mariner’s use.
-The use of the Colour Differentiation Test Diagrams is described in Error!
-Reference source not found.
+The use of the Colour Differentiation Test Diagrams is described in 19.6.2

 Use of ECDIS Chart 1 and Colour Test Diagram